joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.
+  Made all mirror operations remove the internal "interface" triangles

 v1.0.9